 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where howlite typically forms.
+Look in evaporite deposits country, the host setting where howlite typically forms.
 If you start seeing colemanite, ulexite, gypsum in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.